 RELATED: Great Day Trips to New Jersey State Parks and Forests

-Take a ride with on the Pine Creek Railroad.
+Take a ride on the Pine Creek Railroad.
 Photo courtesy of flickr4jazz/cc by nc nd 2.0

 All aboard the Pine Creek Railroad, an antique steam train that loops around the park and is operated by the NJ Museum of Transportation.
 Established in 1952, it holds the distinction of being the oldest continuously-operated steam preservation railroad in the country.
-The train operates daily in the summer, and on weekends in the spring and fall, for a nominal fee.
+The train operates on weekends for a nominal fee.
 Don’t miss special holiday rides, including the Easter Express, the Haunted Express, and the Christmas Express.
 You can even host a birthday party on the train.

 The lush grounds of Allaire are a perfect spot for a picnic.
 Picnic tables and barbeque facilities are scattered throughout the park.
-A food truck with treats like hotdogs and pretzels is located near the parking lot.
-And don't forget to check out the village bakery for dessert.
+Treat yourself to goodies from the village bakery for dessert.
 On special occasions, food trucks are sometimes available in the parking lot.